-Twice, I've asked a native New Orleanian woman what her family's favorite thing that she cooked was, and been pleasantly surprised by hearing an answer that I'd never heard before in my short, sheltered life.
-The first was "rice and gravy," and the second was "chicken and butter beans."
-My road to understanding rice and gravy was a winding one, but I think I've got it down (I wrote about that experience for the Southern Food & Beverage Museum, which you can find a link to on my "Elsewhere" page).
+Twice, I’ve asked a native New Orleanian woman what her family’s favorite thing that she cooked was, and been pleasantly surprised by hearing an answer that I’d never heard before in my short, sheltered life.
+The first was “rice and gravy,” and the second was “chicken and butter beans.”
+My road to understanding rice and gravy was a winding one, but I think I’ve got it down (I wrote about that experience for the Southern Food & Beverage Museum, which you can read here).

 Chicken and butter beans was something altogether different; I didn’t even know what a butter bean was.
 Lynn Becnel, whom I worked with at Tulane, said it was her husband’s favorite dish of all.
 I was eager to try it, and found some freshly packaged butter beans at a local vegetable stand.
 I know my way around a bean, so I did what I always do with dry beans: I soaked them.
 Take note here that butter beans don’t need soaking.
 You can do it, but you’ll end up with a bunch of white beans shedding their tender skins as if it were molting season.
 You’ll also probably stand there over the bowl, wondering if you’re supposed to help them by popping off the skins of those who still have them.
 That’s what I did.
 Let’s just say my beans disintegrated in the pot!